AiMO-MO-MO/Project-_FF/README.md

 **Do Combine results lead to more fantasy points?**

-With R-Squared scores under .00, we did not find correlation betwen Combine results and Total Fantasy Points.
+With R-Squared scores under .00, we did not find correlation between Combine results and Total Fantasy Points.

 - WR Fantasy Production by Shuttle Time:
 R-squared = .004
-- WR Fantasy Production by 3 Cone Drill
+- WR Fantasy Production by 3 Cone Drill:
 R-squared = .006
-- WR Fantasy Production by 40 Time
+- WR Fantasy Production by 40 Time:
 R-squared = .006
-- RB Fantasy Production by Shuttle Time
+- RB Fantasy Production by Shuttle Time:
 R-Squared= .005
 - RB Fantasy Production by 3 Cone Drill:
 R-Squared= .002